Altmühl Valley Nature Park

-The Altmühl Valley Nature Park (Naturpark Altmühltal) is a nature park, 2,962 km² in area, in the south German state of Bavaria.
+The Altmühl Valley Nature Park (Naturpark Altmühltal) is a nature park, 2,962 km^{2} in area, in the south German state of Bavaria.
 The area of the park is almost coextensive with that of the natural region major unit of the Southern Franconian Jura (Südliche Frankenalb).
 It lies immediately north of the city of Ingolstadt on the River Danube and is divided into a southern and northern Altmühl Valley.

 Description

 The nature park was established on 25 July 1969 in Pappenheim by society formed for the purpose, the Naturpark Altmühltal (Südliche Frankenalb) ("Altmühl Valley Nature Park (Southern Franconian Jura)").
 It is the fourth largest nature park in Germany after the Central/North Black Forest Nature Park, Bergstraße-Odenwald Nature Park and Southern Black Forest Nature Park.